alexirpan/alexirpan.github.io/_posts/2021-03-14-grad-school-5years.markdown

 recommendation from a senior industry researcher can be good for similar reasons.

 Outside of these cases, most recommendations mean very little.
-Being known as "the person who really knows X" is nice, but this alone is not enough, because lots of people "know a guy".
+Being known as "the person who knows X" is nice, but this alone is not enough, because lots of people "know a guy".
 The recommendation only means something if the person hiring you knows how calibrated the recommender is, and only a small number of people have seen enough researchers to *be* calibrated.
 For a PhD program, a letter from a software internship saying you're the best intern they've ever had means little.
-A letter from a professor that just says "they're a genius" can be enough by itself.
+A letter from a professor that says "they're a genius" can be enough by itself.
 It was for [John Nash](https://academia.stackexchange.com/questions/29642/will-a-recommendation-letter-such-as-that-written-for-john-f-nash-be-convincing).

 ![John Nash letter of recommendation](/public/grad-school-5years/johnnash.webp)